DavidBruant/writings/_posts/2017-08-05-overarching-goals.md

 ## Articulation

-Goals are in that order (reducing pain and suffering first, saving time second).
+Goals are in that order: reducing pain and suffering first, saving time last

 Saving time is not worth anyone's harm

 ## note to others